Tuition & Fees

 Additional Fees

 ThD Continuation Fee.
-ThD students who have completed coursework will need to register for the continuation course (Continuation - Divinity section 2) for the fall and spring semester.
+ThD students who have completed coursework will need to register for the continuation course (Continuation - Divinity section 2) for the fall and spring semesters.
 The ThD continuation fee is $3,250 per semester.

 Payment and Penalty

 Invoices for tuition, fees, and other charges are delivered to students electronically on DukeHub — students will not receive a copy via US Mail—and are payable by the invoice due date.
 DukeHub is an online system to view student accounts, financial aid, and personal data, and to register for classes.
 As a part of the agreement of admission to Duke University, a student is required to pay all invoices as presented.
-If full payment is not received, a late payment charge as described below will be assessed on the next invoice and certain restrictions as stated below will be applied.
+If full payment is not received, a late payment charge as described below will be assessed on the next invoice, and certain restrictions as stated below will be applied.
 A monthly tuition payment plan is available through Nelnet.
 For more information on this plan, call (800) 609-8056 or visit mycollegepaymentplan.com/duke.
 If payment in the amount of the total amount due on the student invoice is not received by the invoice due date, a late payment penalty charge will be accrued from the billing date of the invoice.
-The penalty charge will be at a rate of 1.25 percent per month (16 percent per annum) applied to the past due balance on the student invoice.
+The penalty charge will be at a rate of 1.25 percent per month applied to the past due balance on the student invoice.
 The past due balance is defined as the previous balance less any payments and credits received during the current month and also any student loan memo credits, related to the previous balance, which appear on the invoice.
 An individual will be in default of this agreement if the total amount due on the student invoice is not paid in full by the invoice due date.

 An individual who is in default will not be allowed to register for classes, receive a transcript of academic records, have academic credits certified, be granted a leave of absence, or receive a diploma at graduation.
 In addition, an individual in default may be subject to withdrawal from school.